 This documentation uses the term "canvas" to mean the full drawing area available for positioning the plot and associated elements like labels, titles, key, etc. NB: For information about the HTML5 canvas terminal see set term canvas (p.
-263).
+248).

-In early versions of gnuplot, some terminal types used the values from set size to control also the size of the output canvas; others did not.
+In earlier versions of gnuplot, some terminal types used the values from set size to control also the size of the output canvas; others did not.
 The use of 'set size' for this purpose was deprecated in version 4.
 Almost all terminals now behave as follows:

-set term <terminal_type> size <XX>, <YY> controls the size of the output file, or "canvas".
+set term <terminal\type> size <XX>, <YY> controls the size of the output file, or "canvas".
 By default, the plot will fill this canvas.

-set size $\langle XX \rangle$, $\langle YY \rangle$ scales the plot itself relative to the size of the canvas.
+set size $\langle XX \rangle$ , $\langle YY \rangle$ scales the plot itself relative to the size of the canvas.
 Scale values less than 1 will cause the plot to not fill the entire canvas.
 Scale values larger than 1 will cause only a portion of the plot to fit on the canvas.
 Please be aware that setting scale values larger than 1 may cause problems.

+'''

 set size 0.5, 0.5

 set term png size 600, 400

 set output "figure.png"

 plot "data" with lines

+'''

 These commands produce an output file "figure.png" that is 600 pixels wide and 400 pixels tall.
 The plot will fill the lower left quarter of this canvas.
+This is consistent with the way multiplot mode has always worked.